Digital PR vs Traditional PR (What Works Better for Luxury Brands Today)

 Speed, Adaptability, and Control

 Control, however, remains a strength of traditional PR.
-The structured nature of print and curated media ensures that content is presented in a consistent and refined manner.
+The structured nature of print and curated media ensures consistency, often supported by structured strategic roadmap planning.

 The interplay between speed and control defines the effectiveness of PR strategies.